laradock/laradock/DOCUMENTATION/content/getting-started/index.md

 2 - Go to `nginx/sites` and create config files to point to different project directory when visiting different domains.

-Laradock by default includes `project-1.conf` and `project-2.conf` as working samples.
+Laradock by default includes `app.conf.example`, `laravel.conf.example` and `symfony.conf.example`  as working samples.

-3 - change the default names `project-n`:
+3 - change the default names `*.conf`:

 You can rename the config files, project folders and domains as you like, just make sure the `root` in the config files, is pointing to the correct project folder name.